Member Rights and Responsibilities

-- Notify your employer of changes in your address or family status.
+- Notify your employer of any changes in your address or family status.

-- Visit our Web site myuhc.com, or call Customer Care when you have a question about your eligibility, benefits, claims and more.
+- Log in to myuhc.com or call Customer Care when you have a question about your eligibility, benefits, claims and more.

-- Access our Web site myuhc.com or call Customer Care to verify that your doctor or health care professional participates in the UnitedHealthcare network before receiving services.
+- Log in to myuhc.com or call Customer Care before receiving services to verify that your doctor or health care professional participates in the UnitedHealthcare network.